 Incredible views taken from the castle of this little town.

 Walking through this cobblestone town felt like we had stepped back in time.

 We heard about a restaurant that is literally underground!
 The underground rooms we were told were recently discovered and date back to the thirteenth century.
 As in the Middle Ages, the food is prepared on the charcoal right in front of the guests.
 The name of this restaurant is Katacomby.

 It was a unique experience for sure down there!😊

-I had a hard time with the money in Czech Republic.
+I had a hard time with money in the Czech Republic.
 The Koruna is the currency.
-So 1000 korunas is only worth only about $60 Canadian dollars.
+So 1000 korunas is worth only about $60 Canadian dollars.

 Something pretty amazing happened the morning we left Cesky Krumlov.
 The night before we had informed the hotel staff that we would be leaving very early the next day, at 6am.
 They arrived at our door with two breakfast packs to go.
 We were quite surprised and so appreciative, how thoughtful!
 It was a nice treat to have for our bus ride to Prague.